 Despite the attack, it continues earn $3,000-$4,000 per month.
 I use the Google Webmaster disavow tool twice a month in an effort to preserve the site’s rankings.

 I’m a bit nervous and hope the site makes it through the next Penguin update.

-As mentioned, I’ve added more income producing sites to my portfolio since the last success story interview.
+As mentioned, I’ve added more Amazon Affiliate income to my portfolio since the last success story interview.